AaronWChen/dsc-mod-2-lab-seattle-ds-080519/README.md

 DarkSky is discontinuing their API.
 This project will need to be refactored to use a different weather data source.

+### Alternate Sources for Weather Data
+This requires more investigation, but here are some potential APIs to use now that DarkSky is discontinued:

+1. OpenWeather (historical data is not free): https://openweathermap.org/price
+2. Look for historical weather reports issued in Germany.
+Government sources should have this as free.
+Since the entire database is based only in Germany, this should be ok, but must find source.

 ## Running the Code
 If you are looking to run and/or work on this project yourself, you will need to